oleaamot/nikita-noark5-core/README.md

 ## Contributing

 You are encouraged to contribute.
 You can either hack on the code and send pull requests or join us on [IRC](http://webchat.freenode.net?randomnick=1&channels=%23nikita&uio=d4) for discussions.
 Feedback is greatly appreciated.
 The project has an open ethos and welcomes all forms of feedback.
 The project maintains a mailing list (https://lists.nuug.no/mailman/listinfo/nikita-noark) and issues can be raised via github (https://github.com/HiOA-ABI/nikita-noark5-core/issues).
+Look at [Starter bugs](./Starter-bugs.md) for some suggestions on things to do.

 ## Miscellaneous